pdjr-build/firmware-factory/modules/tsense/README.md

 Two 8-pin terminal blocks allow the connection of up to eight two-wire LM335Z temperature sensors, numbered 0 through 7.
-Each sensor requires a two-wire connection to its respective positive (P) and ground (G) pins; the sensor calibration connection is not used.
+Each sensor requires a two-wire connection to its respective positive (P) and ground (G) pins; the LM335Z calibration pin is not used.

 | Terminal | Function                        |
 |:--------:|:--------------------------------|